MGni.py#

 Thank you#

 A list of people who have contributed to this repository.
-You may add your name and github or email if youβd like.
+Please add your name and github or email if you’d like.